intel/neural-compressor/docs/sigopt_strategy.md

 - Evaluate your metric
 - Report an Observation to SigOpt

-In LPOT sigopt strategy, the metrics add accuracy as constraint and optimize for latency.
+In Neural Compressor sigopt strategy, the metrics add accuracy as constraint and optimize for latency.

-### LPOT configuration
+### Neural Compressor configuration

 Compare to `Basic` strategy, `sigopt_api_token` is necessary for `SigOpt` strategy.
 Create the corresponding project name `sigopt_project_id` in the account before using the strategy.